-LinkedIn is set to remain vital.
-As a method for sharing content (e.g. new videos and blog posts), advertising jobs and providing a window into the broader skills, qualifications and interests of your staff, it is unsurpassed.
+LinkedIn will remain vital.
+It is the best method for sharing content (e.g. new videos and blog posts), advertising jobs and providing a window into the broader skills, qualifications and interests of your staff, .
 So, here are our five tips to help your company continue to make the most of LinkedIn:

 1. Create strong profiles – and keep them updated

-Ensure your profile and those of all your team members are presented as effectively as possible and are up to date.
+Ensure your profile looks professional and is up to date.
 No doubt you “check out” people out on LinkedIn and others will do the same, so ensure the information you provide is up to date and comprehensive.
-Remember prospective employers may review your profile page, so include details about your career and education, and ensure awards and qualifications are kept up to date too.
+Prospective employers will review your profile page.
+Include details about your career and education, and keep awards and qualifications up to date too.
 Since LinkedIn profiles with a photo get 21x more views (and 36x more messages), it pays to use a good quality photograph taken in a professional situation.